-- If you are using boneless chicken thighs simply open them up and put them in a baking dish and move onto step 3.
+- If you are using boneless thighs simply open them up and put them in a baking dish and move onto step 3.

-- If you are using boneless chicken breast, you need to cut the breast into three equal cutlets for even and quick cooking.
+- If you are using boneless breast, you need to cut the breast into three equal cutlets for even and quick cooking.
 Cut the pointy end off of the breast about 1/3 of the way up for the first cutlet.
 Take the remaining 2/3 of the breast and cut it down the middle to make two thin cutlets.
 Each of the three cutlets should be about the same size.
 Place all the cutlets in a baking dish.

 - Take your breast cutlets or thighs and sprinkle them evenly on both sides with kosher salt and black pepper.

-- Marinate the chicken for at least 30 minutes or up to 2 hours.
+- Marinate for at least 30 minutes or up to 2 hours.
 (If marinating for 30 minutes, keep the chicken on the counter.
 Refrigerate otherwise and take out the chicken 30 minutes before cooking.)